 Mom friends don’t let you miss soccer sign-ups.

 Or ballet.
 Or tee ball.
 Or art classes.
 Or whatever the thing is that their kid does that your kid may also be interested in.
-Which means you get to hang out an extra time each week with a cup of coffee in hand and not sitting beside either of your laundry mountains.
+This means you get to hang out an extra time each week with a cup of coffee in hand and not sitting beside either of your laundry mountains.

 Mom friends don’t run from poo, vomit, spit up, or any other bodily fluid.